 Oral glutathione supplementation has become very popular in the past decade.

 Glutathione dietary supplements are known as L-glutathione, reduced glutathione or GSH.
-They come in pills, capsules, tablets, in powedered form and as sublingual drops.
+They come in pills, capsules, tablets, in powedered and liquid form, as sublingual drops or slow-melt tablets.

-More and more people are hearing about Glutathione (GSH) and its vital importance for proper detoxification, strong immune health, energy levels, endurance, muscle strength, master antioxidant role, and overall disease prevention.
+More and more people hear about glutathione (GSH) and its vital importance for proper detoxification, strong immune health, energy levels, endurance, muscle strength, anti-aging, master antioxidant role, and overall disease prevention.

 Our logic assumes that if a supplement is sold at all health food stores, pharmacies and online, and if it is advertised in mass media, it means the supplement must work well.

-However, most people, including medical professionals, are not aware of the fact that Glutathione pills are not particularly helpful to the body.
+However, most people, including medical professionals, are not aware of the fact that glutathione pills may not be very helpful to the body.
+(Out of all the decades of research only one recent study showed an increase in blood GSH levels in healthy adults with oral supplementation.
+See the details below.)

-In fact, only very small amounts of pre-manufactured Glutathione are able to enter bloodstream.
-Most of it is lost in the digestive tract and cannot effectively raise intracellular Glutathione levels.
+Only very small amounts of pre-manufactured glutathione are able to enter bloodstream.
+Most of it is lost in the digestive tract and cannot effectively raise intracellular glutathione levels in the most important detoxification organs, such as liver, kidneys and lungs, because glutathione is a small protein molecule and gets digested.

 There still aren’t that many studies done using oral glutathione, especially on human subjects.
 The few studies that were performed so far are mostly the studies on mice or rats, some on healthy adults with no acute or chronic diseases, and a few on adults and children with certain serious diseases such as cystic fibrosis and autism.

-Some studies done on mice and rats did show increased GSH in tissue, blood plasma and organs (liver, kidney, heart, lung, brain, small intestine and skin) after administration of oral Glutathione.
+Some studies done on mice and rats show increased GSH in tissue, blood plasma and organs (liver, kidney, heart, lung, brain, small intestine and skin) after administration of oral glutathione.

 However, there are several interesting observations:

 So, to achieve similar results an adult will have to be severely glutathione deficient and take a minimum of 14 glutathione pills.
-To maintain the result of raised Glutathione an adult will have to take this many pills every 3-5 hours.
+To maintain the result of raised glutathione an adult will have to take this many pills several times a day.

 “Oral glutathione increases tissue glutathione in vivo”, Chemico-Biological Interactions, 1991;80(1):89-97.